 - Examine how exercise, sport and health organisations function in national and international settings (global perspective)

-- Assimilate theoretical, practice-based, ethical and situational data to arrive at workable solutions that meet organisational or client goals (critical thinking)
+- Assimilate theoretical, practice-based, ethical and situational data to arrive at workable solutions that meet organisational or client goals (critical thinking, teamwork)

-- Analyse and make informed comment on their own and others’ professional practices in an organisation, through experience and reflection (research)
+- Analyse and make informed comment on their own and others’ professional practices in an organisation, through experience and reflection (research, critical thinking)

-- Build productive working relationships with group members (course work) and colleagues (placements and internships) (teamwork)
+- Build productive working relationships with group members and colleagues (teamwork, communication)

 - Articulate the relevance of previous personal and educational experiences to the situated (course internship or placement) environment (lifelong learning)

 - Improve skills in listening, reading, reasoning, and questioning that enable independent learning (self-motivation)